An interview with attorney Mark Lindquist by Matt Nagle

 Published in The Tacoma Weekly, August 19, 2019

 When former Pierce County Prosecutor Mark Lindquist moved on from his post after the 2018 election, he pretty much hit the ground running.
-After interviewing with several law firms and considering offers, he chose the renowned Herrmann Law Group, which handles aviation disasters, automobile accidents, and other personal injury cases.
+After interviewing with several law firms and considering offers, he chose the renowned Herrmann Law Group, which handles aviation disasters and other personal injury cases.

 “I planned to take a break for writing, reading, and life maintenance, but this opportunity was too good to refuse,” he told The Tacoma Weekly.
 “So I went straight from one job to the next.
 No break.”